Engineering

 I am a first-year Mechanical Engineering student at the University of Manitoba, driven by a long-standing fascination with flight systems and mechanical design.

 My journey into engineering began with a curiosity about how complex machines operate under extreme conditions.
-I was always drawn to the precision required to make things fly, which naturally led me toward aerospace and mechanical systems.
+I was always drawn to the precision required to make things fly, which naturally led me toward exploring mechanical systems and aerospace concepts.

 Engineering Education

-Currently, my academic focus is on building a strong foundation in physics, calculus, and the core principles of mechanics.
-I approach my coursework not just as requirements, but as the fundamental tools needed to solve real-world engineering problems.
+Currently, my academic focus is on building a strong foundation in physics, calculus, and the core principles of mechanical engineering.
+I approach my coursework as the fundamental tools needed to solve real-world engineering problems across various industries, from energy to aerospace.

 Future Engineering Goals